Products Related to this Article:

-Long Story Short: This article is extremely interesting but if you just want to know our top recommended unit to view your PC on your TV, see the Sewell PC to TV (this one on the left).
-It contains the same chip and performs equally well as the best options for VGA to composite video (or yellow RCA), and at the lowest price.
-We also have other ways that are higher quality but also cost a little more, like VGA to Component HD video, VGA to HDMI, and even USB to HDMI.
+Long Story Short: This article is extremely interesting but if you just want to know our top recommended unit to view your PC on your standard definition TV, see the Sewell PC to TV (this one on the left).
+This will take a VGA signal from a computer and put it on a composite video TV (composite video is sometimes referred to as 'AV'... it's the yellow RCA plug on your TV).
+We also have other ways that are higher quality if you're trying to get your computer's VGA signal to display on a high def TV, like Hammerhead VGA to HDMI, and you can even go from USB to HDMI.

 Whether you want to browse your computer on your TV screen and watch movies stored in your computer on your TV, or you want to do the opposite (like watching your favorite TV shows on your PC), this article discusses the how-to as well as the benefits and the problems of each option (and what you can do to get around them).
 You may also want to do both (record your favorite shows on your PC but watch them on your TV).
 Whichever of these you're trying to do, the intention of this article is to provide a concise explanation of how to converge your TV with your PC.

 More and more people are interested in connecting their TV to their computer.
 High speed internet connections and fast computers are becoming more ubiquitous and capacitating people with the necessary resources to download large files such as movie rentals or other video clips.
 But that 17 inch monitor that came with the computer just won't cut it when you have a big screen TV sitting in the other room.
 Hence the introduction of the PC to TV convergence.

 Watching downloaded movies isn't the only reason why you may be interested in connecting your PC to your TV.
 You may want to show elaborate slide shows of your digital images or view home videos on the tube.
 PC to TV converters are also great for running a company presentation from your computer or laptop on a TV.